zardosht/isar/README.md

 *Hit the flies and follow the path game for rehabilitation.*

-A short video demo of the system can be found here: https://www.youtube.com/watch?v=KyvFT0S5rww
+A video demo of the system can be found here: https://www.youtube.com/watch?v=KyvFT0S5rww

 <br/>